-Even having a clear cost analysis of how these advanced technologies can help the bottom line might not be enough
+Even having a clear cost analysis of how these advanced technologies can help the bottom line might not be enough to save them.

 "When we talk to or survey IT managers and decision makers, they tend to understand the productivity gains and efficiencies," Lemelin said.
 "Employees, on the other hand, don't necessarily want some of the capabilities, particularly when you get to presence and being available 24 hours a day, seven days a week."

 Without employee buy-in or understanding, companies are unlikely to realize the full value of these unified communications projects.

 Still, not everyone is counting on creative unified communications to save their bottom line.

 "We did a survey in June, prior to what's happened in the past week or two, when already there were signs of a slowing economy," Lemelin said.
 "What we found was a third of businesses said it hadn't impacted their [UC] planning at all.
 Twenty percent said it had slowed their deployment, and only 4% had said it would speed up their deployment."

 Lemelin said 13% of respondents were now considering options with fewer up-front capital expenditures, such as hosted or managed solutions, including Web-based offerings.